 - their taxable income is between $68,000 and $150,000

 - you get Family Tax Benefit (FTB) for at least 1 child, and

 - you have another income earner in your family - their taxable income must be less than $18,000

 If you don’t get FTB, you may still get SIFS.
 This is only if you would get FTB if your family didn’t get the at home rate of 1 of these payments for the child:

 - Special Benefit

 - ABSTUDY Living Allowance

-- an education allowance under the Veterans’ Children Education Scheme, or
+- an education allowance under the Veterans’ Children Education Scheme

-Use the rate estimator to check your eligibility and how much you may be entitled to.
-To get started:
+Use the rate estimator to check how much you may get: